faizyakob/my-k8s-repository/docs/Systemd vs Kubelet race condition.md

 + `ExecStartPre=/bin/sleep 15`
 Adds an extra delay (15 seconds) before starting Kubelet — a practical workaround for environments where the network may take a bit longer to stabilize (e.g., cloud VMs, DHCP, or CNI initialization).

+## Outro

+Once mitigation is configured, Kubelet will wait until the network stack is fully ready before starting itself.
+CNI pods will properly run soon after, and subsequently other pods.

+This will allow users to shutdown their VMs when not in used, and just turning them bacl on per case basis.

+> Tips: Always start the master or control plane node first, wait for couple of minutes, then only start the worker nodes.